ldn-softdev/jtc/User Guide.md

      * if it's found, we step back up (`[-1]`) again to finish walking and display the whole record
      * if not found (i.e., walking indeed fails), a fail-safe is engaged and preserved location is recalled and displayed

-A _walk-path_ may contain multiple _fail-safe_, only the respective fail-safe will be engaged (more specific one and closest one to the failing point)
+> A _walk-path_ may contain multiple _fail-safe_, only the respective fail-safe will be engaged (more specific one and closest one to the failing point)

 ##### \* Examples sporting _fail-safe_ using namespaces and interpolation:
-Say we want to list from the address book all the record holders and indicate whether they have any children or not in this format
+Say we want to list from the address book all the record holders and indicate whether they have any children or not in this format:
   `<Name> has children: true/false`

 Thus, we need to build a single path, which will find the `name`, then inspect `children` record and transform it into `true` if there at least 1 child, or `false` otherwise: